 RDU is conducting an Environmental Assessment (EA) in cooperation with the FAA for its most significant infrastructure project – the proposed replacement of primary runway 5L/23R and the conversion of the existing runway into a taxiway.
 The FAA authorized the Airport Authority to move forward with the assessment in 2021 and approved a length of 10,639 feet, marking the kickoff of a multi-year project that has been years in the making.
 Pending FAA approval, construction on the runway replacement project could begin in 2023 with anticipated opening dates of 2027 for the runway and 2030 for the taxiway.5%

 Runway 5L/23R Preservation Program and Taxiway B Preservation

 A multi-year effort to preserve RDU’s primary runway, 5L/23R, began in 2019 and continued at intervals through 2022.
 Concrete on the 10,000-foot runway has aged after more than four decades of use.
 Regular removal and replacement of old concrete slabs is required so large international aircraft and heavy cargo planes can continue to use it.
 The preservation project is ongoing while RDU works with the FAA to replace 5L/23R.
 The runway will continue to be monitored for signs that additional slabs need to be replaced.100%

 West Remain Overnight Aircraft (RON) Apron Construction

-The Airport Authority is converting the existing West General Aviation Apron near Terminal 2 to a Remain Overnight parking area for commercial aircraft.
-The West RON will provide additional parking capacity for overnight aircraft that typically depart before 8:00 each morning.
-Construction is expected to conclude in spring 2023.99%
+The Airport Authority opened a new Remain Overnight parking area for commercial aircraft in April 2023.
+The West RON provides additional parking capacity for overnight aircraft that typically depart before 8:00 each morning.100%

 Taxiway B Rehabilitation